 New research is pointing to an intersection between the gut microbiome, inflammation, and autism anxiety.

-The gut biome is comprised of trillions of bacteria and other simple life form that populate our guts.
+The gut biome is comprised of trillions of bacteria and other simple life forms that populate our guts.

-Their "handwriting" is written across of activities both in the body and brain.
+Their "handwriting" is written across activities both in the body and brain.

 First on the autism front with the gut: